School transport faqs

 Is catchment still a priority for gaining a school place?

 Yes for school admissions purposes but not for travel assistance eligibility purposes.
 The admissions policy and transport policy are prescribed and administered through two different laws.

 School/college transport for children/young people is provided by the council either on a mandatory or a discretionary basis under the Education Act 1996 and the Education and Inspections Act 2006.
-S508 B of The Act sets out the duty placed on councils to make such school travel arrangements as they consider necessary for an 'eligible child' who is attending the nearest qualifying school.
+S508 B of The Education Act sets out the duty placed on councils to make such school travel arrangements as they consider necessary for an 'eligible child' who is attending the nearest qualifying school.
 The nearest qualifying school may not be the catchment school.
-It was agreed in 2014 that for any new applicants from September 2015 Cheshire West and Chester would only provide travel assistance to those pupils attending their nearest qualifying school ie travel assistance will not be provided to the catchment school if there is a nearer qualifying school to the home address.
+It was agreed in 2014 that for any new applicants from September 2015 we would only provide travel assistance to those pupils attending their nearest qualifying school ie travel assistance will not be provided to the catchment school if there is a nearer qualifying school to the home address.